openhab/openhabian/docs/openhabian.md

 > Please be cautious and have a close look at the console output for errors.
 > Report problems you encounter to the [openHABian Issue Tracker](https://github.com/openhab/openhabian/issues).

+{: #openhabian.conf}
+You can actually set a number of parameters before you try installing from SD card for the first time.
+You can also try with a different set of parameters if your initial attempt fails.

+- Flash the system image to your micro SD card as described, do not remove the SD card yet
+- Access the first SD card partition using the file explorer.
+It's a vfat (Windows) filesystem.
+  (we assume you're using a Windows, Mac or other desktop system to flash the SD)
+- Open the file `openhabian.conf` in a text editor
+- Uncomment and complete the lines to contain the parameters you want to set
+- Save, Unmount, Insert, Boot
+- Continue with the instructions for your hardware

 {: #wifi-setup}
 ### Wi-Fi based Setup Notes